Jersey Shore

 The Jersey Shore, commonly called the Shore by locals, is the coastal region of the U.S. state of New Jersey.
 The term encompasses about 141 mi of oceanfront bordering the Atlantic Ocean, from Perth Amboy in the north to Cape May Point in the south.
-The region includes Middlesex, Monmouth, Ocean, Atlantic, and Cape May counties, which are in the central and southern parts of the state.
-Located in the center of the Northeast Megalopolis, the northern half of the shore region is part of the New York metro area, while the southern half of the shore region is part of the Philadelphia metro area.
+The region includes Monmouth, Ocean, Atlantic, and Cape May counties, which are in the central and southern parts of the state.
+Located in the center of the Northeast Megalopolis, the northern half of the shore region is part of the New York metropolitan area, while the southern half of the shore region is part of the Philadelphia metropolitan area.
 The Jersey Shore hosts the highest concentration of oceanside boardwalks in the United States.

 Famous for its wide beaches, and many boardwalks featuring arcades, amusement parks, and water parks, the Jersey Shore is a popular vacation spot for residents of North Jersey, New York, Maryland, Delaware, Connecticut, and Pennsylvania.
 Certain shore communities are also popular with visitors from the Canadian province of Quebec.
 Due to New Jersey's peninsular geography, both sunrise and sunset are visible over water from different points on the Jersey Shore.
+The coastal waters of the Jersey Shore constitute one of the fastest-warming urban ocean shorelines in the world.

 In 2012, Hurricane Sandy devastated much of the northern part of the Jersey Shore, spawning the demolition and rebuilding of entire neighborhoods, with reinvention on a physically and financially elevated, and economically upscale level; this process of gentrification escalated property values and transformed communities on the Jersey Shore into a second home for the New York financial community, akin to the more established Gold Coast and Hamptons on Long Island.